Nestor Nestor’s history is entwined with the growth of arbitration in Romania; both have flourished in recent years

 Even before he created an arbitration group within his law firm, Ion Nestor had a strong personal feeling for the power of arbitration in society – even a Communist-era one.
-Ion’s father had helped establish the country’s first institutional arbitration body – known as the 1953 committee – which was attached to the Romanian Chamber of Commerce.
+His father had helped establish the country’s first institutional arbitration body – the 1953 committee – which was attached to the Romanian Chamber of Commerce.

 In 1989, when Romania changed its political system, foreign investment became essential – even as the country struggled to implement the rule of law and free market principles.
 Arbitration became an essential economic tool during that period and, as a result, Romanian businesses and firms that grew up then – such as Nestor Nestor – are well-versed in it.

 The practice is led by Ana Diculescu-Sova and partner Simona Neagu, who are identified by directories as effective advocates.

 Professor and former Constitutional Court judge Viorel-Mihai Ciobanu joined the firm as counsel in 2008.
 He also served as president of the Court of International Commercial Arbitration at the Romanian Chamber of Commerce from 2009 to 2012.
 He also sits as arbitrator and has heard over 400 cases (both domestic and international) throughout his career to date.

 Ciobanu works closely with partner Sorina Cretu, who joined the firm as a lateral hire from rival Stoica & Asociatii.